Folks fume after kids on diverted flight taken to hotel by airline employee

 According to Gray, the children said they were only given Rice Krispies Treats and water, and were put in separate rooms along with other "unaccompanied minors."

-"My son ended up sleeping with a boy that was five years older than him," said Gray.
+"My son ended up sleeping with a boy that was 5 years older than him," said Gray.

 There are no federal regulations governing children flying on their own — so each airline makes it own policy.